 by Alice LoCicero

-Note from Kathie MM: this post is the first in a two-part series based on a post by Dr. LoCicero on the Psychology Today website.
-Part 2 will appear Friday.
+Note from Kathie MM: This is the first in a two-part series based on the Psychology Today website.

-The most recent time when we thought— after the Las Vegas mass shooting —that there might be a glimmer of light where Congress might be willing to at least ban so-called “bump stocks” that allow a semi-automatic weapon to shoot like an automatic weapon — Congress froze and did nothing.
-(But as of yesterday, the state of Massachusetts has acted to ban them.)
+The most recent time when we thought that — after the Las Vegas mass shooting — there might be a glimmer of light where Congress might be willing to at least ban so-called “bump stocks” that allow a semi-automatic weapon to shoot like an automatic weapon — Congress froze and did nothing.
+(But the state of Massachusetts has acted to ban them.)

-In 2014, Andrew Anglemyer, a scientist from the University of California, San Francisco, reported that an analysis of the results of sixteen studies “… found strong evidence for increased odds of suicide among persons with access to firearms compared with those without access … and moderate evidence for … increased odds of homicide victimization when persons with and without access to firearms were compared…”
+In 2014, Andrew Anglemyer, a scientist from the University of California, San Francisco, reported that an analysis of the results of 16 studies “… found strong evidence for increased odds of suicide among persons with access to firearms compared with those without access … and moderate evidence for … increased odds of homicide victimization when persons with and without access to firearms were compared.…”

 Note from Kathie MM: Please join the dialogue.
-What will it take to get people to heed social science research about the ways in which access to guns increases the propensity to use them?
-Join us again Friday.
+What will it take to get people to heed social science research about how access to guns increases the propensity to use them?
+Join us in our discussions of these issues.